What happened in the world of Paralives last year?

 Check out the latest holiday scene below, complete with customisable Christmas gifts, nameable Christmas stockings, a cosy fireplace and if you look through the window, snow!
 Baby, it’s cold outside.

-A game that started as the dream of one indie developer, that many Sims fans have been begging for, is finally becoming a reality.
+A game that started as the dream of one indie developer, that many life simulation game fans have been begging for, is finally becoming a reality.
 In such a short time, a huge community has emerged for Paralives, watching and waiting for more the anticipated Parafolk reveal, sharing their ideas on Discord and the Forums, and even practising their custom content creations.

 Lastly, everyone at The Paralives Hub would like to thank you for following our content, and we wish you very Happy New Year!